jeremjlr/MulDisplay/README.md

 Also make sure to build the whole solution at least once in either x86 or x64.

 <b>.NET Core ? .NET Framework ?</b><br/>
-The project has now been switched to .NET 7.0 but I'll keep releasing .NET Framework 4.8 and .NET Core 3.1 versions as well.
+The project has now been switched to .NET 7.0 but I'll keep releasing .NET Framework 4.8 versions as well.

 ## License
 As the project is being reworked, licensing is subject to changes.<br/>